 A well-balanced diet consisting of protein, fish, colorful vegetables, grains, fruits, and dairy products is needed throughout pregnancy, recovery, and lactation.
+If you follow a special diet or have food restrictions, please tell your doctor so they can make special recommendations.
 You should expect to gain 1-4 pounds during the first three months.
 Aim for weight gain of 1 pound each week for the rest of your pregnancy-and about half this amount if you are overweight.
 The recommendation for each pregnancy varies, and our doctors will discuss your progress throughout the pregnancy.